Presentations (Section 1)

 Section 1 of the Search Form

-lets you select how the chosen VAERS Events will be presented.
+lets you select how the chosen VAERS cases will be presented.

-There are five different presentations, any of which can be choosen:
+There are four different presentations, any of which can be choosen:

-- Show Table requests a table that summarizes certain fields of the chosen Events.
+- Show Table requests a table that summarizes certain fields of the chosen cases.

-- Show Graph requests a graph that charts certain fields of the chosen Events.
+- Show Graph requests a graph that charts certain fields of the chosen cases.

-- Show Event Details and Show VAERS ID requests a complete display of every field in the chosen Events.
+- Show Case Details and Show VAERS ID requests a complete display of every field in the chosen cases.

-When making a Table, Graph, or Time Animation, you have a choice of different groupings.
+When making a Table or Graph, you have a choice of different groupings.

-Tables can handle to up to five different groupings; Graphs and Time Animations can handle up to two different groupings.
+Tables can handle to up to five different groupings; Graphs can handle up to two different groupings.

 The possible groupings are: